-MGMT 300 Doing Business Abroad

-MGMT 308 Managing Across Cultures

-MGMT 381 Human Resource Management

-MGMT 495 Internship in Management (can be taken for total of two (2) course-credits)

-MGMT 412 International Business

-MRKT 313 Advertising and Promotions

-MRKT 318 International Marketing
+ECON 323 Economics of Sport

+HLTH 321 Mental Dynamics in Sport and Physical Activity or

+HLTH 360 Meaningful Play

 SOCI 220 Sport in Society

+SPMG 262 The Business of Fantasy & eSports

+SPMG 301 Sport Management

+SPMG 321 Sport and Facility Management

+SPMK 324 Sports Marketing

-BUSINESS AND INFORMATION TECHNOLOGY MAJOR (U_IT)
+BUSINESS AND INFORMATION TECHNOLOGY MAJOR (U IT)

 (Home Department - Management and Business & Information Technology)

 This major is a collaboration with the Management and Business & Information Technology and Computer Science departments and provides students with knowledge in both the business and information technology fields.
 The intent of this program is to prepare the Business and Information Technology program can "bridge the gap" between technology and business.
 As entry level workers, they are likely to qualify for jobs as systems analysts, Project Management Office administrators, technical trainers, quality assurance analysts and similar roles.
 As experienced workers, they are likely to move into Project Management, Delivery Assurance and IT Management roles.

 Please see the Interdisciplinary section of the catalog for course requirements.

 MINORS

 MINOR IN BUSINESS (5 COURSES)

 This minor is not open to Business & Information Technology majors.

 The minor requires five (5) courses as follows:

 Four (4) required courses:

 ACCT 220 Introduction to Financial Accounting

 ECON 101 Principles of Macroeconomics or

 ECON 102 Principles of Microeconomics

 MGMT 280 Organizational Behavior

 MRKT 181 Marketing Principles

-One (1) elective from the following list:
+Choose One (1) elective from the following list:

-ACCT 221 Introduction to Managerial Accounting

-BUIS 200 Introduction to Business Systems

-ECON 101 Principles of Macroeconomics or
+ACCT 221 Introduction to Managerial Accounting BUIS 200 Introduction to Business Systems ECON 101 Principles of Macroeconomics or

 ECON 102 Principles of Microeconomics

 MGMT 215 Legal Environment of Business

 MGMT 381 Human Resource Management

 MINOR IN ENTREPRENEURSHIP (5 COURSES)

 This minor is not open to Management Majors with a concentration in Management or Entrepreneurship.

 The minor requires five (5) courses as follows:

 Three (3) required courses:

-ENTR 300 Entrepreneurship: Starting your Business ENTR 301 Cultivating and Managing Innovation ENTR 302 Social Entrepreneurship Two (2) electives from the following list: ENTR 495 Entrepreneurship Internship Practicum MGMT 215 Legal Environment of Business MGMT 280 Organizational Behavior SOCI 306 Nonprofit Giving MINOR IN HOSPITALITY & TOURISM MANAGEMENT (5 COURSES) The minor requires five (5) courses as follows: One (1) required courses:
+ENTR 300 Entrepreneurship: Starting your Business

+ENTR 301 Cultivating and Managing Innovation

+ENTR 302 Social Entrepreneurship

+Two (2) electives from the following list:

+ENTR 495 Entrepreneurship Internship Practicum

+MGMT 215 Legal Environment of Business

+MGMT 280 Organizational Behavior

+SOCI 306 Nonprofit Giving

+MINOR IN HOSPITALITY & TOURISM MANAGEMENT (5 COURSES)

+The minor requires five (5) courses as follows:

+One (1) required courses: